saurabh260120/IRIS-RoR-Bootcamp-2021/INSTALL_LINUX.md

 ## Dual Boot

-_Dual boooting_ installs multiple operating systems - in this case, Windows and Ubuntu(or any other Linux distro).
+_Dual booting_ installs multiple operating systems - in this case, Windows and Ubuntu(or any other Linux distro).
 Every time you power on your device, you can decide the operating system you want to use.